Scratch disks are full on a Mac? Here’s a solution

 What is a scratch disk?

-When you see a scratch disk error message, you can bet the most common reason is an excessive build-up of temporary files.
+When you see a scratch disk error message, it is likely an excessive build-up of temporary files.
+Those files accumulate without leaving traces, making it tricky to diagnose as they often aren't visible as occupied memory.

 -

-You’re running out of free space
+You’re running out of space

 -